 - Even though tomatoes are best when they haven’t been refrigerated, this was not bad after it had been the fridge overnight.
 It didn’t last much longer than that though.

-This makes much more sauce than you need for the salad, but it’s good on any type of grilled meat, grilled vegetables, or sliced tomatoes.
-The sauce will keep more than a week in the fridge.
+This makes more dressing than you need for the salad, but it’s good on any type of grilled meat, grilled vegetables, or sliced tomatoes, and it will keep more than a week in the fridge.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: